kagizaraya/miniaxe_lp_build_guide/README_en.md

 2. _Since the pin of the key switch is easy to bend, please make sure that it is straight.
 Also, be carefull as SW7 and SW8 are oriented opposite to the otherrs._)

 ## Write firmware
+__For the soldered kit, the default keymap firmware is already written.__

 The firmware uses QMK.
 Please clone the following repository.

 [qmk_firmware](https://github.com/qmk/qmk_firmware)